MetaLoc: Learning to Learn Wireless Localization: Experimental Evaluations

 We randomly sample 1000 test samples in the test task and quantify the localization errors in terms of the cumulative distribution function (CDF).
-Fig.~\ref{fig:CDF} presents the CDF of the localization error versus different numbers of RPs ($N$), where $N = 10, 20, 30, 40, 54$.
+Figure~\ref{fig:CDF} presents the CDF of the localization errors versus different RP numbers ($R$), where $R = 10, 20, 30, 40, 54$.
 We observe that more RPs deployed in the scenario can promote localization accuracy due to the abundant characteristics of the multipath channel fed into the network.
-More specifically, when $N = 54$, the localization results of the traditional KNN, WKNN and our MetaLoc are nearly the same.
-As $N$ decreases, the performance gap becomes larger, and MetaLoc shows a higher resistance to performance degradation.
-When $N$ decreases to 10, the probability of the localization errors of MetaLoc, WKNN and KNN being less than $5$ m are 0.89, 0.65 and 0.51, respectively.
-MetaLoc presents better accuracy in the harsh case of $N=10$.
-The above findings indicate that MetaLoc reduces the dependence on a large number of RPs and shows the best cost-effectiveness in constructing a fingerprint database.
+More specifically, when the number of RP $R = 54$, the localization results of the traditional KNN, WKNN and our MetaLoc are nearly the same.
+As $R$ decreases, the performance gap becomes more significant, and MetaLoc shows higher resistance to performance degradation.
+When $R$ decreases to 10, the probability of the localization errors of MetaLoc, WKNN and KNN being less than $5$ m are 0.89, 0.65 and 0.51, respectively.
+MetaLoc presents better accuracy in the severe case of $R=10$.
+The above findings indicate that MetaLoc outstandingly reduces the dependence on a large number of RPs and shows the best cost-effectiveness in constructing a fingerprint database.